mequot/mequot/README.md

 THANKS TO EVERYONE THAT I SEE MAKING MEMORY LANE/FF SKINS <333 I'M SO HAPPY YOU ALL ENJOY MY GAME

+If you're my friend and you want some robux any amount just hmu I'll get you some

 ★ I'm always available I'm on online classes dm wheneverrr

 ───────────────────────────────────────────────────────────────────────